 Also Thursday, a Nigerian nationalist tied to the fraud ring was sentenced to 16 months in a California state prison.
 Others await trial in Los Angeles, where the scam was based.
 Whether the sentence fits the crime remains debatable, but the timing of the prosecution again was fortuitous for those cybercrime experts speaking on combating the cyber mafia at RSA's first ever town hall meeting that same day.

 The ChoicePoint case mirrors a growing trend in which multinational groups of malware writers are bypassing security tools with a more simplistic approach: just asking someone for access codes, financial information and other sensitive data.
-Such clever engineering is at the heart of phishing,
+Such clever engineering is at the heart of phishing, one of the hot topics of this year's conference, in which users typically are directed via a hyperlink to a malicious site that mirrors

 At the RSA town meeting Thursday, various cybercrime experts said security is improving and less spam, spyware and even phishing attacks now reach desktops.
 Cooperation between companies, police and prosecutors also is better, and consumer awareness is up.
 But a lot more is needed to gain control of the situation.